elopio/docs/source/includes/_glossary.md

 ## Position

 A Position is the amount of [Shares](#share) that is owned (a long position) or borrowed and then sold (a short position) by an individual.
 A position can be profitable or unprofitable, depending on [Market](#market) movements.
 Positions can be Open or Closed.
 An Open Position simply means you currently own the shares, where as a closed position means you have now redeemed your shares and have cashed out for currency.
 Closing a short positions means you are buying the Shares of the [Outcome](#outcome) you are short on, where as closing a long position means selling the Shares you own.

+## Tick

+A Tick is the smallest recognized amount by which a price of a security or future may fluctuate.
+Ticks are each individually a potential price point for a [Share](#shares) of an [Outcome](#outcome) for a [Market](#market).
+When a [Market Creator](#market-creator) creates a new Market they are asked to enter the number of ticks for the Market.
+This number becomes the [Market Denominator](#market-denominator) and represents how much attoeth a [Complete Set](#complete-set) of Shares will cost to buy for this Market.
+A [Scalar Market](#scalar-market) with a [Minimum Price](#minimum-display-price) of -10 and a [Maximum Price](#maximum-display-price) of 30 could have a number of ticks set to 4000.
+This would mean that to purchase a Complete Set for this Market, you would need to spend 4000 attoeth.
+The [Settlement](#settlement) of a Complete Set of Shares will yield 4000 attoeth, which [Trading Fees](#trading-fees) are then extracted from prior to payout.
+It also indicates that there are 4000 valid price points between -10 and 30 in this Market, which means an [Order](#order) with a price of 1.24 or 20.5 is valid for this Market, but a price of 5.725 would be invalid.

 ## Proposed Outcome